 Professor at the Department of Genetic Medicine and Development, University of Geneva Medical School, for his work in the field of Biosciences (Medicine or Biology)

 Professor of Biomedical Engineering, Columbia University, for her work in the field of Applied Science

 (Solid and Fluid Mechanics, Structural Mechanics, Materials, Geo-technical Systems)

 Assistant Professor at the University of Groningen (on leave) & Theory Group scientist at CERN, Geneva, for his work in the field of Science (Theory or Experiment : Nuclear Physics – Elementary Particle Physics – Astroparticle Physics)

-A special awards ceremony will take place in Athens, Greece, on June 7, 2017.
+A special awards ceremony took place in Athens, Greece, on June 7, 2017.

 Prize Committee Members

 Please view the ‘Downloads’ section on the right of this page to download the file with the names of the Prize Committee Members.